googlemaps-samples/maps-sdk-for-ios-samples/README.md

 The `tutorials` sub-directory contains sample code that accompanies tutorials in the developer documentation, such as
 [Adding a Map with a Marker](https://developers.google.com/maps/documentation/ios-sdk/map-with-marker), and more.
-Follow the tutorials for a quick guide to use the SDK.
+Follow the tutorials for a quick guide to using the SDK.